vecma-project/EasyVVUQ-QCGPJ/docs/api.rst

 -  The second and more advanced option is to use ``set_manager()`` method.
-This methods takes a single parameter, which is an instance of externally created Pilot Job Manager instance.
+This methods takes a single parameter, which is an instance of externally created QCG-PilotJob Manager instance.

-   For the reference go to: `QCG Pilot Job documentation <https://github.com/vecma-project/QCG-PilotJob>`__.
+   For the reference go to: `QCG-PilotJob documentation <https://github.com/vecma-project/QCG-PilotJob>`__.

 Task types
 **********

-EasyPJ supports the following types of Tasks that may be executed by QCG PJ Manager:
+EasyVVUQ-QCGPJ supports the following types of Tasks that may be executed by QCG PJ Manager:

 -  ``ENCODING``: this Task is used for the encoding of a single sample.